EVORA-project/evora-ontology/models/docs/DataProvider.md

 # Class: Data provider (DataProvider)

-_An external API (Application Programming Interface) or Endpoint that permits to retrieve data from other sources_
+_An external API (Application Programming Interface) or Endpoint that permits to retrieve data from other sources._